Large detached house near Aberystwyth on the Cardigan Bay coast. Private hot tub and games room, pet-friendly and perfect for group get-togethers.

 Living Area – settees and armchairs for all guests to sit together, along with a 40inch wall mounted TV.
 Large patio doors leading out directly to the garden and hot tub.

-Games Room & Bar - separate room with small bar and wine fridge, 6ft pool table and sofa.
+Games Room & Bar - separate room with small bar, 6ft pool table and sofas.

 Ensuite Bedroom - super-king bed(can be twin on request - please request at time of booking) with en suite shower room.
 With no steps to the property, this is also an ideal base for less mobile guests.
 Hanging space with storage drawers, dressing table and stool, bedside tables, TV